Skip to main content

 Fed Challenge

-Teams of students make a 15 minute presentation that covers the state of the economy and financial markets and then provide recommendations about various dimensions of monetary policy, including the federal funds rate, the Fed’s balance sheet, and communications.
+Teams of students make a 15-minute presentation that covers the state of the economy and financial markets and then provide recommendations about various dimensions of monetary policy, including the federal funds rate, the Fed’s balance sheet, and communications.
 After the presentation, teams answer questions from a panel of judges.

 Bentley's Team

-Alex Movsesian
+Alex Cannistra

 Our Impact